Rectus Diastasis & Abdominal Hernias

 • Considerations for men suffering this condition will be made specific to their needs

-At PhysioMotion, all our staff are trained to conduct real time ultrasound guided assessments for a rectus abdominus diastasis, pelvic floor and abdominal muscle function.
+At PhysioMotion, all our staff are trained to conduct real time ultrasound assessments for a rectus abdominus diastasis, pelvic floor and abdominal muscle function.